talfridmen/algorithms/README.md

 When ready, I will create a PR from tf/fibonacci to tf/main.

 ## How to test yourselves
-In each exercise, there is already a list of tests under the function test() which you can call from the main block of the exercise.
+In each exercise, there is already a list of tests under the *_test.py file which you can run by running the file with python.
-Also, in some exercises, there is some useful command examples already implemented in the main block. you may modify those as you please.
+Also, in some Expert level exercises, there is some useful command examples already implemented in the main block. you may modify those as you please.
+These are intended to help you understand the objects required to implement these algorithms.

 ## Branches PATBAS/*
 For each algorithm there is a branch names PATBAS/<algorithm name>.